June 19, 2025

 In the 1980s, some of his notable films include Karz (1980), Khoon Ka Rishta (1981), Krodhi (1981), Jeeo Aur Jeene Do (1982), Souten (1983), Raja Aur Rana (1984), Raaj Tilak (1984), Duniya (1984), Sohni Mahiwal (1984), Dharm Adhikari (1986), Imaandar (1987), Sherni (1988), Bade Ghar Ki Beti (1989), Nigahen (1989), and many more.
 One of his most notable roles came in 1992, when he appeared in Sawan Kumar Tak’s Sanam Bewafa, starring Salman Khan, Chandani, and Danny Denzongpa.
 His dialogue, “Amma Saayin,” is still remembered by cinephiles.

-He was awarded the Filmfare Lifetime Achievement Award in 1997.
-He was also honoured with the Padma Bhushan in 2001 and the Dadasaheb Phalke Award in 2013 by the Government of India for his contributions to the arts.
-He was also named the “Villain of the Millennium” by Stardust magazine in 2000.
+He got the Filmfare Lifetime Achievement Award in 1997.
+Pran gets the Padma Bhushan in 2001 and the Dadasaheb Phalke Award in 2013 for his contributions to the arts.
+Stardust magazine named him the “Villain of the Millennium” in 2000.

 In 2000, film journalist Bunny Reuben penned his biography titled “…and Pran.”
-The title was inspired by the unique credit sequence in Pran’s movies, where his name consistently appeared last, following all the other actors, creating a distinctive signature: “…and Pran.”
+The title was inspired by the unique credit sequence in Pran’s movies.
+In films, his name consistently appeared last, following all the other actors, creating a distinctive signature: “…and Pran.”

 Leave a Reply